-Yorkies are not well-suited to extreme temperatures, hot or cold, so they do best in temperate climates and indoors.
-Take your Yorkie for a walk in the coolest part of the day in hot weather and provide a sweater during cold weather.
+Yorkies are not well-suited to extreme temperatures, hot or cold, so plan outdoor exercise accordingly.
+Try to go out during the coolest part of the day in hot weather, and provide a sweater or coat in cold weather.
+Indoor play is also a good option, as Yorkies don't need much room to work out their little bodies.